 In regards to what Machine Learning and AI can do for such businesses, you will note that there are some specific technologies that you have to take into consideration.
 These include demand forecasting and vehicle routing problems that tend to be an issue if they are handled improperly.
 Therefore, software utilizing Machine Learning and AI are being developed and widely used to handle and optimize various business operations.
 Abivin vRoute’s algorithm is the application of Machine Learning and AI that is helping businesses save their logistics costs up to 40% and operate more efficiently.
-Leveraging power of AI helps Abivin vRoute's algorithm become smarter everyday, and its calculating outputs is constantly improved.
+Leveraging the power of AI helps Abivin vRoute's algorithm become smarter every day, and its calculating outputs are constantly improved.

 What you have to do is to identify what company services are lacking at this time, and once you do that, the company results can definitely be a lot better if you start using these technologies as soon as possible.

 Both Machine Learning and AI have the power you need to improve your supply chain and optimize it for the long run.
 Unlike regular statistics and optimizations that can be performed only once in a while, Machine Learning and AI are continually learning and improving as they go along.
-This delivers a much better efficiency, and your productivity does raise because of that.
+This delivers much better efficiency, and your productivity does raise because of that.
 But the best part is that your business can indeed benefit from integrating these technologies now.
 You get to have an up to date and optimized supply chain, all while learning from the competition and better understanding the rapidly evolving industry.

 1.http://fleetowner.com/fleet-management/dhl-artificial-intelligence-will-remold-logistics-world 2.http://blog.triskelogi.com/using-artificial-intelligence-to-predict-and-forecast-distribution-and-transportation-demands 3.https://www.linkedin.com/pulse/how-machine-learning-can-improve-supply-chain-wang-ph-d-cre-mbb-2